Retinal waves: Disrupting waves

 There are three main techniques currently used to disrupt retinal waves: intraocular injection of pharmacological substances that alter wave patterns, use of immunotoxins that eliminate certain classes of amacrine cells, or use of knockout mouse lines that have altered spontaneous firing patterns.
 There are several pharmacological agents that can be used to disrupt retinal activity.
 Tetrodotoxin (TTX) can be injected near the optic tract to block incoming retinal activity in addition to the outgoing activity of lateral geniculate neurons.
 Intraocular injections of epibatidine, a cholinergic agonist, can be used to block spontaneous firing in half of all retinal ganglion cells and cause uncorrelated firing in the remaining half.
 Effects of the pharmacological agents on retinal ganglion cell activity are observed using either MEA or calcium imaging.

 Immunotoxins can be used to target starburst amacrine cells.
 Starburst amacrine cells are retinal interneurons responsible for cholinergic retinal waves.
 The third method is to use knockout mice with altered spontaneous firing patterns.
 The most common line of mouse for this method is the neuronal nicotinic acetylcholine receptor beta-2 subunit knockout (β2-nAChR-KO). β2-nAChR-KO mice have been observed to have reduced eye-specific retinotopic refinement similar to epitbatidine injection as well as no correlated waves, as observed with calcium imaging and MEA recording.

 Controversial role in neuronal development

 There is currently still much controversy about whether retinal waves play an 'instructive' or a 'permissive' role in the formation of eye-specific projections in the retinogeniculate pathway.
 Injections of pharmacological agents prevents the formation of eye-specific retinogeniculate inputs, which indicates that retinal waves play some role in the formation. β2-nAChR-KO mice have been found to have altered patterns of spontaneous firing.
-It is important to note that while experiments done in knock-out lines to date have helped to explain some things about retinal waves, only experiments done in vivo at normal body temperature and in a normal chemical environment can truly determine what the true pattern of firing is in the knock-out animals.
+While experiments done in knock-out lines to date have helped to explain some things about retinal waves, only experiments done in vivo at normal body temperature and in a normal chemical environment can truly determine what the true pattern of firing is in the knock-out animals.